ATRedline/ESP32_Fan_Control/README.md

 ---
 - ESP32 DevKit with CP2102 USB-UART convertor.
 ESP must be flashed with custom uP with integrated PWM module of Loboris (my build you can find in the repo)
 - Fans must be connected with full galvanic isolation (it can be realized on cheap PC817 modules from aliexpress, or, in the case of handmade RCB, you can use isolator such as ADUM1400 or HCPL2630/2631)
-- Supported adress LED-tape: ws2811, and, must be ws2812b (i not tested last one yet).
+- Supported adress LED-tape: ws2812b, and, must be ws2811 (not tested yet.
+To support, levels switcher 3.3->5v need to be added to led signal line).
 You can power about 15 leds from USB 3.0, or use outer source of power.

 Short HOWTO:
 ---